orman112/blog/content/blog-markdown/transitioning-from-javascript-to-swift/index.md

 printHappyBirthdayMessage(age: 30, name: "Foo Bar")
 ```

-If you are returning a value, you must specify its data type as well, using the arrow syntax (this may look familiar to arrow functions in JavaScript, except with a single dash instead of an `=`):
+If you are returning a value, you must specify its data type as well, using the arrow syntax (this may look familiar to arrow functions in JavaScript, except with a single dashed arrow instead of `=>`):

 ```Swift
 func calculateSqFeet(length: Int, width: Int) -> Int {